Setting your product apart - Environmental Product Declaration for James Jones

 Abel Munoz, James Jones & Sons Ltd Technical Manager said “James Jones & Sons Ltd has been a sector leader in environmental management for many years.
 This EPD prepared by Ricardo will now enable our clients to receive recognition for using our I-joist within certification schemes such as BREEAM and LEED”.

-If you have questions about life cycle assessments or Environmental Product Declarations, please drop me an email at email@example.com.
+If you have questions about life cycle assessments or Environmental Product Declarations, please get in touch using the form on this page.